-- INAPPROPRIATE APPLICATION: Excess aggregate in wear coat and insufficient topcoat material led to premature wear. - WRONG SYSTEM SPECIFIED: Applied system not designed for heavy duty areas such as drive lanes, turns, ticket splitters, etc. - MOISTURE CONTAMINATION: Premature wear due to moisture contamination during application. - IMPROPER MIXING: Failure to mix components properly prior to installation, scraping unmixed material from walls of buckets, insufficient mixing time for proper dispersion, or a contaminated mixing paddle, resulting in off-ratio components and prohibiting the proper development of physical properties.
+- Inappropriate Application: Excess aggregate in wear coat and insufficient topcoat material led to premature wear. - Wrong System Specified: Applied system not designed for heavy duty areas such as drive lanes, turns, ticket splitters, etc. - Moisture Contamination: Premature wear due to moisture contamination during application. - Improper Mixing: Failure to mix components properly prior to installation, scraping unmixed material from walls of buckets, insufficient mixing time for proper dispersion, or a contaminated mixing paddle, resulting in off-ratio components and poor physical properties.

 - 1. Remove all loosely bonded material.
 In areas where primer is exposed, grind to expose substrate. - 2.
-Clean repair area with NEOGARD® 8500 BioDegradable Cleaner and solvent wipe. - 3.
-Re-apply coating as specified and according to NEOGARD® recommendations.
+Clean repair area with Neogard 8500 BioDegradable Cleaner and solvent wipe. - 3.
+Reapply coating as specified and according to Neogard recommendations.

-- INSUFFICIENT COATING: Apply system as recommended by manufacturer; include heavy duty application in designated areas. - SYSTEM SPECIFICATIONS: Ensure that the appropriate system is specified for existing project conditions and use. - MOISTURE CONTAMINATION: Ensure that the deck is completely dry prior to coating.
+- Inappropriate Application: Apply system as recommended by Neogard; include heavy duty application in designated areas. - Wrong System Specified: Ensure that the appropriate system is specified for existing project conditions and use. - Moisture Contamination: Ensure that the deck is completely dry prior to coating.
 Moisture may not be readily apparent, particularly if aggregate has been introduced into the system.
 Monitor the ambient surface temperature for the entire duration of the application process.
-See Dew Point Chart in the Support Information section of this manual for ambient temperature and relative humidity guidelines. - IMPROPER MIXING: Mix all materials thoroughly following recommended mix ratios printed on product labels or the Product Data Sheet.
+See Dew Point Chart in the Support Information section of this guide for ambient temperature and relative humidity guidelines. - Improper Mixing: Mix all materials thoroughly following recommended mix ratios printed on product labels or the Product Data Sheet.
 All mixing equipment should be clean to prevent contamination.
-See Product Mixing Instructions in the Support Information section of this manual.
+See Product Mixing Instructions in the Support Information section of this guide.